olkubik/plugin_fingrad_link_mattermost/README.md

-# Plugin link
+# Plugin Fingrad link

-This Mattrmost plugin is a link.
+This Mattrmost plugin is a link to Fingrad.